 - Also, one of Babidi's motivations for reviving Majin Buu is avenging his father's death at the hands of the Supreme Kai, while at the same time finishing his father's work.

 - Cooler sought out to kill Goku, whom he blamed for Frieza's death.
-However, the only reason he cares is that he believes that Frieza's being killed by a lowly Saiyan has brought disgrace upon their clan's name, and makes it clear from the start that he never gave a rat's ass about Frieza either way.
+However, the only reason he cares is that he believes that Frieza's being killed by a lowly Saiyan has brought disgrace upon their clan's name, and makes it clear from the start that he never gave a rat's ass about Frieza either way; he even states that if Goku hadn't killed Frieza, he would have done so himself.

 - In Bleach this happens when Zommari comes to avenge Aaroniero's death by Rukia.

 - In Mokuba's first appearance in Yu-Gi-Oh!, he had his classmates kidnap Yugi so he could challenge him to a duel, cheat, win, and avenge his brother's loss in Duel Monsters.
 This was also the premise of Yu-Gi-Oh!
 R, where Pegasus' adopted son/protégé sought revenge against Yugi.

 - Avenging Pegasus's defeat was Duke Devlin's original motivation for challenging Yugi to a high-stakes game of Dungeon Dice Monsters in the anime.
 In the original manga, he's avenging the defeat of his Monster Clown father at the hands of Yugi's grandfather.

 - In Samurai Champloo, Jin killed his master Mariya Enshirou in self-defense.
 Try telling that to Mariya's other students, who are hunting for Jin throughout the series to avenge him.
 Particularly notable is Not-So-Harmless Villain Ogura Bunta, who managed to hold his own against Jin when he finally encountered him.
 The shame of his defeat, however, caused Bunta to be Driven to Suicide, according to Jin's Unknown Rival Yukimaru.
 For his part, Yukimaru doesn't care about their master, and just wants to kill Jin to absorb the reputation of the thousand man killer.